Lettuce Freckles 500 seeds

 Freckles is a unique romain type lettuce.
 This early variety has glossy light green, sort of savoy like leaves with maroon splotches, which makes this an interesting looking vegetable.
 The mature heads keep very well in the ground.
-Excellent veg seeds to sow here in the UK for winter production.
+Excellent vegetable seeds to sow here in the UK for winter production.

 Select a planting location that receives no more than 5 hours of direct sunlight per day.
 A location on the east side of a structure that will provide the plants with some shade from the afternoon sun is an ideal location for planting lettuce.

 Plant seeds directly into prepared soil 2-4 weeks prior to the last frost of the spring and 6 weeks prior to the first predicted frost in late summer/early autumn.
 Lettuce loves cool temperatures and will tolerate a light frost, but not prolonged freezes.
 The delicate leaves will not tolerate hot temperatures and the plant will ‘bolt’ if exposed to very warm air temperature.
 When lettuce (or any other garden plant bolts) it forms flowers, seeds and the leaves turn bitter, rendering it inedible.

 Lettuce has a shallow and tender root system and must have light, loamy, well-draining soil to grow in.
 Prepare soil by making in a 50/50 mixture of soil (garden or planting) and compost.
 This mixture will prevent soil compaction, promote good drainage and allow roots to grow unrestricted.
 The compost will also provide enough food for the light-feeding plants and no other fertilizer will need to be added during the growing season.

 Lettuce needs a soil pH of about 6.0 to 7.5 for optimum growth.
 Since the plant has a shallow root system, it’s ideal for growing in containers in the shade of taller vegetable plants.
 If you are planting in a container, use a container that will provide a soil depth of at least 6-8 inches.